lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 The included batch files cover some common cases.
 With luck, you can simply run the EnergyPlusToFMU build process (FIXME: insert link when have a page), and everything will work as expected.

-On the other hand, the default batch files may not work on your system.
+However, the default batch files may not work on your system.
-Furthermore, you may want to modify or replace the default versions, for example to use a different compiler/linker environment, or to add a compilation option of interest.
+Even if they do, you may want to modify or replace the default versions, for example to use a different compiler/linker environment, or to add a compilation option of interest.

 This section describes how to check your batch files, and gives hints on how to edit them if necessary.
 Unfortunately, it is beyond the scope of this document to give full instructions on installing and using developer tools such as compilers and linkers.

 While modifying the batch files, keep these points in mind:

-- Only changes to the batch files named in the table above matter to the EnergyPlusToFMU tools.
+- The EnergyPlusToFMU tools only use the batch files named in the table above.
-  Thus, editing ``compile-c-gcc.txt`` will have no effect on building the FMU.
+  Thus, editing ``compile-c-gcc.txt`` will have no effect on how the FMU gets made.
   Only ``compile-c.bat`` affects the EnergyPlusToFMU tools.

 - If a provided batch file does not work, it may simply be a matter of changing the directory